AlexandreDecan/sismic/docs/execution.rst

    (see :ref:`code_evaluation`).
  - It is possible to bind a callable that will be called each time an event is sent by the statechart using the :py:meth:`~sismic.interpreter.Interpreter.bind` method of an interpreter (see :ref:`communication`).
+ - Meta-events are raised by the interpreter for specific events (e.g. a state is entered, a state is exited, etc.).
+   Listeners can subscribe to these meta-events with :py:attr:`~sismic.interpreter.Interpreter.attach`.

 Asynchronous execution